hoodiesX/UsticaPollution/README.md

 ## Future Work

-We recommend further studies to explore additional variables that may influence air quality, as well as the implementation of more advanced modeling techniques to enhance predictive accuracy.
+I recommend further studies to explore additional variables that may influence air quality, as well as the implementation of more advanced modeling techniques to enhance predictive accuracy.

 ## Acknowledgments

-We would like to extend our gratitude to our project collaborators for their contributions and dedication throughout this research initiative.
+I would like to extend my gratitude to my 2 project collaborators for their contributions and dedication throughout this research initiative.

 ---